Annoying or useful?

 Time change gives us an extra hour of sleep

 Autumn not only brings with it falling temperatures, but also the time change.
-On the night of October 26 to 27, 2024, the clocks will be set back one hour to standard time CET - and daylight saving time will end.
+On the night of October 26 to 27, the clocks were set back one hour to standard time CET - and daylight saving time came to an end.

-Since 2018, there has been an EU proposal to abolish the six-monthly time change.
+Since 2018, there has been an EU proposal to abolish the half-yearly time change.
 However, there is unlikely to be a corresponding decision any time soon.

 The corresponding Commission proposal from 2018 was already approved by the EU Parliament in spring 2019.
 Since then, the Council has been waiting for a decision.